 I’d also recommend bringing some stuff to do – you will get a fair bit of free time.

-The only bad thing about this room was that it was at the top of the 4-storey building – and the bathroom was in the basement.
-So every time I needed the loo, I had to go all the way downstairs and all the way back up, which was such a pain…
+The only bad thing about this room was that it was at the top of the 4-storey staircase – and the bathroom was in the basement.
+So every time I needed the loo, I had to go all the way downstairs and all the way back up…

 The food was served in the hall in the college.
-It wasn’t bad – for dinner, we were served chicken with potatoes, vegetables and gravy.
-There was a fruit crumble for dessert, but the students took us out for ice cream at G&D’s afterwards anyway.
+It was pretty good – for dinner, we were served chicken with potatoes, vegetables and gravy.
+There was a fruit crumble for dessert, but the students took us out for ice cream at G&D’s afterwards anyway!

-Breakfast and lunch were served canteen-style: there was a nice full English breakfast, and lunch consisted of a choice between spaghetti and burnt noodles.
+Breakfast and lunch were served canteen-style: there was a nice full English breakfast, and lunch consisted of a choice between spaghetti and (burnt) noodles.
+Otherwise the food was pretty good!

 Stuff I Did